 Hay’s Brigade circled around the west side of Winchester and assaulted the Star Fort on the northwest side of town.
 The 6th, 7th and 9th were in the front line with the 5th and 8th in support as the brigade stormed the fort, capturing its artillery and driving off the defenders.
 Captain Albert DeJean was killed.

 The regiment was commanded by Colonel Trevanion D. Lewis and brought 296 men to the field.
 On July 1st it helped crush the Union Eleventh Corps north of Gettysburg.
 It lost heavily in the July 2 evening attack on Cemetery Hill, losing its colors, 14 men killed, 50 wounded and 11 captured.
-Colonel Lewis, Captain Victor St. Martin and Lieutenant A. Randolph were killed and Lt.
-Colonel DeBlanc was wounded.
+Colonel Lewis, Captain Victor St. Martin and Lieutenant A. Randolph were killed and Lieutenant Colonel DeBlanc was wounded.
 Major German A. Lester took command of the regiment after the attack.

 |July||Lieutenant Colonel De Blanc was promoted to Colonel while in the hospital at Lynchburg.
 He would not be able to return to the regiment.
 Major Lester was promoted to lieutenant colonel.|